WapWapG/PacOS/README.md

 So now funcion print dont work on core so you can understand this work if the screen just work.
 I am replace init video to core.

 I am and add a script to load bins to flash.
 Important Loadtousb need to was in one director with bins!

+# Script to load to usb flash
+This script work only on linux, i am dont know how to make this script for windows, there no dd, no normal sys call.

+Please lear yourself how load bins to flash on windows.